NCAR/finn/code_bashinterface/README.md

 ## Use without notebook

-For automated executtion of code, `*.py` codes are available which does something similar to `work_generic/main_generic.ipynb`
+For automated execution of code, `*.py` codes are available which does something similar to `work_generic/main_generic.ipynb`

 * work_raster.py<br />
 Grab global raster for MODIS LCT and VCF and import into database